Diegosmadeira/user-api/README.md

             5. Use as you see fit

-            6. o test the 'Update' User Specific method, use a App Postman extension - https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop
+            6. To test the 'Update' User Specific method, use a App Postman extension - https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop

             Select the PUT method